matrix-org/matrix.org/content/foundation/governing-board-elections/2026/index.md

 **All in all,
-we expect a GB member to spend a few hours a week on average in Governing Board activities, including Committee and WG involvement.**
+we expect a GB member to spend a few hours a week on average in Governing Board activities, including Committee and Working Group involvement.**

 ### Campaigning (16th May)